Start9Labs/documentation/site/source/guides/device-guides/dg-windows/lan-windows.rst

         :width: 40%
         :alt: LAN setup menu item

-Alternatively, you can download the CA certificate to another machine, then transfer the file to your client device.
+Alternatively, you can download the Root CA to another machine, then transfer the file to your client device.

 Trust Root CA
 -------------